1997–98 Indiana Pacers season: Regular season

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Miller and Smits were both selected for the 1998 NBA All-Star Game, as members of the Eastern Conference All-Star team, while Bird was selected to coach the Eastern Conference; it was Smits's first and only All-Star appearance.
 Miller was also booed by the fans at Madison Square Garden during the All-Star introductions, due to the Knicks–Pacers rivalry.
 In addition, Miller also participated in the NBA Three-Point Shootout for the fifth time.
-Miller and Smits both finished tied in sixteenth place in Most Valuable Player voting, while Rose finished tied in thirteenth place in Most Improved Player voting.
+Miller and Smits both finished tied in 16th place in Most Valuable Player voting, while Rose finished tied in 13th place in Most Improved Player voting.

-In the 1998 NBA playoffs, the Pacers would defeat the Cleveland Cavaliers, three games to one in the Eastern Conference First Round, then defeat the 7th-seeded New York Knicks, four games to one in the Eastern Conference Semi-finals.
-In the Eastern Conference Finals, the Pacers faced off against the 2-time defending NBA champion Chicago Bulls, featuring Michael Jordan and Scottie Pippen, under the coaching of Phil Jackson.
-In a hard-fought series, the Pacers fell behind 2–0 and then 3–2, but won all of their home games (Games 3, 4 and 6) to force a Game 7.
-In the decider, the Pacers held a 72–69 lead with 8:54 left in the game, but lost to the Bulls, 88–83.
-The Bulls would go on to defeat the Utah Jazz in six games in the 1998 NBA Finals for their third consecutive NBA championship, and sixth overall in eight years.
+The Pacers finished 21st in the NBA in home-game attendance, with an attendance of 645,302 at the Market Square Arena during the regular season.